In this post, I’ve included an insurance claims cover letter sample (see below).

 Outlook For Professionals in Insurance Claims

 The average salary for claims specialist is between $40,000 and $50,000, according to Indeed’s salary tool.
-While the Bureau of Labor Statistics *(BLS) claims the median salary is more like $65,670 for adjusters, appraisers, and so on.
+While the Bureau of Labor Statistics *(BLS) states the median salary is more like $65,670 for adjusters, appraisers, and so on.

 Unlike other career fields, the job outlook for claims adjusters is expected to show little change over the coming years.